Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Is it hard to use?
 How do I use it?

-Justin: All you need to do is turn it on when you log in to your Wealthsimple account.
-Just follow the super-short setup process on the Settings page of your account.
+Justin: Just follow the super-short setup process on the Settings page of your account.
 It's under “Passwords and Security.”

 Are there any other benefits to two-step verification?